 Beatrix Wagner studied flute with Prof. Dr. Richard Müller-Dombois at the Hochschule for music Detmold from 1989 to 1996.
 She was later awarded scholarships by the state of North Rhine-Westphalia and the Office Franco-Allemand which enabled her to spend the year 2000/01 in Paris and pursue her studies with Philippe Racine.
 This proved highly influential, as did her participation in master classes with Robert Aitken, Robert Dick, Carin Levine and Istvan Matuz.
 As solo flautist with the Schleswig-Holstein Music Festival Orchestra during her student days, Beatrix Wagner played under such distinguished conductors as Herbert Blomstedt, Dimitri Kitajenko, Gunther Schuller and Krzysztof Penderecki, participating for example in the European premiere of Penderecki's 5th Symphony.
 She won several international prizes, for instance the Kuhlau Competition for Flautists in Uelzen and the Wind Competition in Kerkrade (Netherlands) in 1996.

-In 2001 she founded "Ensemble Reflexion K", Germany's northernmost solistic ensemble for contemporary music, which has performed its own concert series in the Baltic resort of Eckernfoerde since 2002.
+In 2001 she founded "Ensemble Reflexion K", Germany's northernmost contemporary music ensemble, which has performed its own concert series in the Baltic resort of Eckernfoerde since 2002.

 In 2006 and 2007 Beatrix Wagner took part in establishing the two Schleswig-Holstein festivals of new music "chiffren - kieler tage für neue musik" and "ProvinzLärm Eckernfoerde".
 From 2008 to 2010 she has taught and trained the young musicians in the newly formed LandesJugendEnsemble für Neue Musik Schleswig-Holstein.